HaMerotz LaMillion 10

-HaMerotz LaMillion 10 is the upcoming tenth season of HaMerotz LaMillion (המירוץ למיליון, lit.
+HaMerotz LaMillion 10, also known as HaMerotz LaMillion 2026, is the tenth season of HaMerotz LaMillion (המירוץ למיליון, lit.
 The Race to the Million), an Israeli reality competition show based on the American series The Amazing Race, and the second installment of Channel 12's iteration of the show.
-Hosted by Yehuda Levi, it will feature teams of two, each with a pre-existing relationship, in a race around the world to win ₪1,000,000.
+Hosted by Yehuda Levi, it featured fourteen teams of two, each with a pre-existing relationship, in a race around the world to win ₪1,000,000.
+This season visited four continents and nine countries, traveling approximately 47230 km over eleven legs.
+Starting in Lovćen National Park or Dajti Mountain National Park, racers traveled through Montenegro, Albania, Croatia, Hong Kong, Macau, Georgia, Jamaica, Peru, Uruguay, and Argentina, before finishing in Tigre.
+Elements of the show that returned for this season include the split Starting Lines during the first leg.
+The season premiered on Channel 12 on 24 January 2026 and concluded on 10 May 2026.
+A special reunion episode aired on 13 May 2026.

+Friends and footballers Tom Shelach and Almog Ohayon were the winners of this season, while married parents Adi Atzmi and Or Ohana finished in second place, and father and daughter Ezi and Dani Buhbut finished in third place.

 Production

 Development and filming

+Teams began HaMerotz LaMillion 2026 atop either Mount Lovćen in Montenegro or Mount Dajti in Albania.

 Keshet Media Group renewed HaMerotz LaMillion for a second season on Channel 12 on 30 October 2024.

 Filming for this season began in May 2025, and concluded in early June.
+This season featured the return of two Starting Lines during the first leg for the first time since the fifth season, where two groups of seven teams began the race from two different locations.
+This season also includes first-time visits to Montenegro and Albania, countries which have never been featured in any version of The Amazing Race, along with first-time visits to Peru and Uruguay.

 Casting

 Casting for this season began on 18 July 2024 while the previous season was still airing and prior to the show's renewal.
 By the end of October, 14,000 couples had applied for the show with auditions beginning in December.
 The first phase of casting concluded in late February 2025.
 Olympic bronze medalist Ariel Ze'evi was contacted to compete with his daughter Noam; however, production rescinded the offer after learning that Noam was not 18 years old.